About

 Canada Flag

-Presenting Canada’s sustainability credentials to a more demanding food world presents an enormous opportunity…but we need to make it happen.
+Presenting Canada’s sustainability credentials to a more demanding food world presents an enormous opportunity… but we need to accelerate the response.

 “The opportunity to be the global leader in safe and sustainable food is one that Canada should eagerly embrace.
 We’re uniquely equipped to do so, not only because of our abundant natural resources, but also because of our human resources, reflected in both education and research.
 This project, which aims to set a national framework for sustainability targets in food, is an important step along the way to the grand vision of Canada’s agri-food leadership.”